Lawn Hill National Park – the stunning hidden gem of Queensland

 Right at the door, there is access to a swimming hole where you can relax in a shady area.

 Adels Grove became very popular after the Federal Government decided to shoot a short Dundee film to show during the American NFL Super Bowl.
-The video was featured Chris Hemsworth and comedian Danny McBride who played the role of Crocodile Mick Dundee’s long-lost son.
+The video featured Chris Hemsworth and comedian Danny McBride who played the role of Crocodile Mick Dundee’s long-lost son.

 The video reached 400 million people on social platforms and Adels Grove and Lawn Hill National Park became super popular.